lilykonings/cholp/README.md

   - Only comes in 1 weight
   - Is not a very "professional-looking" font.
 I'm currently using Arial for all paragraphs
 - (7/8/15): No values for upload inputs in edit print
+- (7/10/15)
-- (7/10/15): Kept borders and "uploaded by" on user profile.
-And black border around slider image has to be there, or else we'll have to enlarge the image and cut off some parts.
+  - Kept borders and "uploaded by" on user profile.
+  - Black border around slider image has to be there, or else we'll have to enlarge the image and cut off some parts.
+  - Recommend using a default icon picture for users who haven't uploaded one

 Todo
 -------------